MicrosoftDocs/ATADocs/ATPDocs/use-case-lateral-movement-path.md

 1. In the Azure ATP workspace portal menu, click the reports icon ![reports icon](./media/ata-report-icon.png).

 2. Under **Lateral movements paths to sensitive accounts**, if there are no lateral movement paths found, the report is grayed out.
 If there are lateral movement paths, then the dates of the report automatically select the first date when there is relevant data.
+The lateral movement path report provides data for the last 60 days.

  ![reports](./media/reports.png)